Brunswick producer says her film helped lead to convicted murderer’s parole

 The film “Killing for Love,” was screened multiple times in Maine beginning in 2017.
 Rosen said one of those screenings was attended by Anthony Sanborn and his attorney, Amy Fairfield.

-Sanborn, like Soering, was released from prison in late 2017 but not exonerated for the 1989 murder of 16-year-old Jessica Briggs.
+Like Soering, Sanborn was released from prison, late in 2017, but not exonerated for the 1989 murder of 16-year-old Jessica Briggs.

 Comments are not available on this story.